 10. Celestron 21024 FirstScope Telescope

-- Top quality Dobsonian style stands with a 76 mm reflector optical tube make FirstScope an ideal entry level astronomical telescope.
+- Top-quality Dobsonian style stands with a 76 mm reflector optical tube that makes FirstScope an ideal entry-level astronomical telescope.

 - Portable and lightweight table-top design makes it very easy to store, transport and set up your FirstScope Telescope

 - FirstScope is very easy to observe

 - The stylish and decorative design makes FirstScope a beautiful keepsake for anyone interested in astronomy

 - It is an ideal-entry level astronomical telescope.

 Are you beginner and looking for an entry-level telescope, this is the perfect selection for you.

 Never before have telescopes for Amateur astronomy been more powerful or affordable.
 There’s a huge range on offer from the Reflector, Refractor, Dobsonian, Newtonian, Schmidt Cassegrain, Maksutov Cassegrain, catadioptric to Spyglass.
 There are no restrictions on the objects you can view – even as an amateur astronomer you can look at the same stars, planets, supernovae, asteroids, and comets as the professional observers.

 If you are new to the world of astronomy, it may be useful to familiarize yourself with some of the basic terminologies, used to describe different features, functions, and types of telescope, as this will be critical when it comes to to purchasing or comparing telescopes.
 Some of the more common terms are listed below and a brief explanation of each follows thereafter.